gty3/dom-replay/README.md

 <h3 align="center">DOM Replay</h3>

   <p align="center">
-    A depth of market replay built with React and Rust
+A depth of market tool to provide a replay of buy and sell orders for a specific financial instrument at particular times.
     <br />
     <a href="https://github.com/gty3/dom-replay"><strong>Read the guide »</strong></a>
     <br />